 The DARe program must be completed within 4 years.
 You must attend a live event associated with each of the four modules, even if you have already completed the equivalent of a DARe level online.

 Registering for the Certificate Program

-- Attachment Mastery Progam Members are eligible for special pricing for DARe 2,3,4.
+- Attachment Mastery Progam Members are eligible for a special price for DARe 2 and DARe 3&4.
 The early bird fee applies no matter when you sign up and the certificate program fee will be waived.

 DARe reserves the right to deny a Certificate Program applicant.
 In such an instance the Certificate fee will be refunded.

 - Fast-track your learning and growth.
 You develop more precise therapeutic skills to work with attachment styles.
 The skills can be integrated with your basic therapeutic method and practice.

 - You will increase your understanding of the brain and the nervous system and how to work therapeutically to support discharge in the nervous system.

 - Join others who are already offering this cutting-edge therapeutic modality.
 You will become part of a network and community of Attachment-based therapists, enriching your own practice.